nif-oye/Flappy-Bird-Game-v1/README.md

 cd flappy-bird-clone
 ```

-Open the project in Unity:
+2. Open the project in Unity:

-Launch Unity Hub.
+- Launch Unity Hub.
+- Add the project and open in correct Unity editor

+3. Build the project
+4. Play the game.

 - Click on the Add button.
 - Navigate to the directory where you cloned the repository and select it.
 - Open the project.